CogStack/CogStack-NiFi/docs/deploy/main.md

 ## 🔐 Other requirements (User Permissions/Firewall)

     - a Linux account with 'admin' rights, if possible, if not, you will need to get your IT team to take a look at this README and install the packages for you using the steps below (make sure they look at [Docker rootless installation steps](https://docs.docker.com/engine/security/rootless))
-    - firewall whitelisting of the following addreses:
+    - firewall allow-listing of the following addresses:
         - https://github.com/
         - https://hub.docker.com/
         - https://docker.io